awsdocs/amazon-sagemaker-developer-guide/doc_source/cdf-training.md

  message Bytes {
      repeated bytes value = 1;

-     // Stores the content type of the data if known.
+     // If the content type of the data is known, stores it.
-     // This will allow the possibility of using decoders for common formats
+     // This allows for the possibility of using decoders for common formats
      // in the future.
      optional string content_type = 2;
  }